 Today there’s a welcome shift in scenery, miles of bucolic countryside give way to stretches of shady woodland for the first time.
 It’s warm and breezy with big barrelling clouds offering a glimpse of the weather that’s to come.

 We stop for lunch in a newly-harvested field and watch military helicopters making drop-offs.
 After lunch we pick our way through more tree-cloaked tunnels and then through vast open fields of what we’ve deduced are rutabagas.
-The sun’s still warm and we’ve appreciated it today, knowing there’s a storm rolling in for tomorrow.
+The sun is still warm and that has been appreciated today, knowing there’s a storm rolling in for tomorrow.

 Watlington to Princes Risborough